 Implementation of a real-time operating system with cooperative and preemption context switching, priority scheduling, semaphores, message queues, and inter-process communications on bare metal microcontrollers.
 Course includes multiple projects with hardware construction and rigorous software requirements.
-Prerequisite: CSE 3442, CSE 5400, or consent of instructor.
+Prerequisite: Admitted into an Engineering Professional Program.
+C or better in both CSE 3320 and CSE 3442 or 5400.